 Assisting the customer with requests of data subjects seeking to exercise their GDPR rights

-The Comeet platform provides tools to help the organization accommodate candidate requests to exercise their data protection rights under the GDPR.
+Note: The Comeet platform provides tools to help the organization accommodate candidate requests to exercise their data protection rights under the GDPR.

-The GDPR requires processors like Comeet to technically assist the customer, to the extent practicable, in the fulfilment of the customer’s obligation to respond to requests for exercising the data subject’s rights under the GDPR.
+The GDPR requires processors like Comeet to technically assist the customer, to the extent practicable, in the fulfillment of the customer’s obligation to respond to requests for exercising the data subject’s rights under the GDPR.

 To this end, the Comeet platform provides recruiting organizations a variety of tools to help accommodate candidate requests to exercise their rights in relation to their personal data, such as:

 Retrieving candidate data so that the organization may send the data to the candidate for review.

 Providing the organization tools to correct candidate data in response to a candidate’s request to do so.

 Allowing candidates to withdraw their consent or otherwise exercise their right to be forgotten, by giving the customer the tools to delete or choose to pseudonymize candidate data.